annjychoi/cuny-class/index.md

 *	FTP to your hosting service
 *	Figure out the URL (web address) for your piece.
 **Due: Wednesday, Oct.
 17 at 10 p.m.**
+**File here:

 ***No. 3 — Data chart***

 You'll Find a topic you are interested in that involves data and datasets.
 Analyze it as you did for the homework assignment to find interesting, timely patterns or trends.

 **By Wednesday, Nov.
-14 at 10 p.m.**, pitch me your idea (why is it interesting, timely and insightful.
+7 at 10 p.m.**, pitch me your idea (why is it interesting, timely and insightful.
 Once I approve the pitch, call an expert on that subject who can evaluate the relevance and accuracy of the concept/trend you found in the data.
+**File here:**

 Write a minimum 150-word piece (including the quote) and create a chart.